GSA-TTS/identity-dev-docs/_pages/attributes.md

 ---
 title: User attributes
 lead: >
   Login.gov user accounts are either identity proofed or self-asserted.
-Login.gov continues to work toward achieving certification of compliance with NIST's IAL2 standard from a third-party assessment organization.
 ---

 Here are the possible attributes that can be requested at a given IAL.
 This table contains the available user attributes, the IAL they are associated with, and how they can be accessed in OpenID Connect (OIDC) and SAML.